Quality Control Inspector Visa Sponsorship Jobs in Virginia

 Which companies sponsor visas for quality control inspectors in Virginia?

 Defense and aerospace contractors are among the most active sponsors for quality control inspector roles in Virginia.
-Companies like Northrop Grumman, Leidos, Raytheon, and General Dynamics have facilities across Northern Virginia and Hampton Roads and have historically filed for H-1B and other work visas for inspection and quality assurance professionals.
+Companies like Northrop Grumman, Leidos, Raytheon, and General Dynamics have facilities across Northern Virginia and Hampton Roads and have historically filed for H-1B visa and other work visas for inspection and quality assurance professionals.
 Manufacturing firms in the Richmond corridor also sponsor, though volumes tend to be smaller.

 Which visa types are most common for quality control inspector roles in Virginia?